 Flight time: 17 hours, 20 minutes (United), 17 hours, 35 minutes (Singapore Airlines)

 Distance: 13,581 km (8,439 miles)

 Now you Know How to Survive Long-Haul Flights

 With this guide, you should be able to make it past this long flight and actually enjoy your destination!

-If you're long distance flight was even longer than planned because of a flight delay, know that you can claim up to 600€ (about $700) from the airline.
-Check out this guide on compensation for delayed flights to know how to claim!
+If your long distance flight was even longer than planned because of a flight delay, know that you can claim up to 600€ from the airline.